MODERN SLAVERY STATEMENT

 We have taken steps to satisfy ourselves that the supply chain for relevant subsidiaries is satisfactory in terms of the requirements of both the MSA, as well as meeting any formal requirements we set out for our suppliers.

 Our Group Procurement Policy is designed to ensure that all business units, subsidiaries and commercial entities owned and controlled by The Riverside Group operate in a legal, ethical and inclusive manner whilst achieving best value for money.
 This includes enabling our procurement activity to generate social and environmental, as well as commercial benefits.
-It was last reviewed in January 2021 and includes a Statement on modern slavery, along with how to be a responsible business (social value) and sustainability.
+It was last reviewed in January 2022 and will be further updated in October 2024 in line with the new Procurement Bill.
+This includes for a strengthening of the approach to excluding suppliers where there is clear evidence of their involvement in Modern Slavery practices (disbarment list).
+The policy also includes a Statement on modern slavery, along with how to be a responsible business (social value) and sustainability.

 Safeguarding